gurkankizik/COME448-Project/README.md

 ## Customization

-- To change the machine learning model, modify the `model_name` variable in the `main()` function.
+- To change the machine learning model, modify the `model_name` variable in the `author_classification.py` script.
 Supported values are:
   - `'SVM'`
   - `'RandomForest'`
   - `'NaiveBayes'`